theogroup/ogroup.net/src/_drafts/clutch.md

 ---
 title: >-
-  The O Group Named as One of The Most Highly Recommended Creative Agencies In the First Annual Clutch Global Leaders List
+  The O Group Named as One of The Most Highly Recommended Creative Agencies in the First Annual Clutch Global Leaders List
 publish_date: 2017-12-04 00:00:00
-featured: false
+featured: true
 tags:
   - Design
   - Influencers